 NOTE TO SPECIFIER

 Note that PWM transducer applications must be approved by the USPS.
-Generally these will not be allowed on loops with a short time constant such as discharge temperature loops, economizer loops, pressure control loops and the like.
+Generally, these will not be allowed on loops with a short time constant such as discharge temperature loops, economizer loops, pressure control loops and the like.
 They are generally acceptable for slower, standard room temperature control loops.
 If not to be allowed, carefully delete PWM-related language from this entire paragraph accordingly.

 Edit below specifications to match project specifics.
 Delete reference to pneumatic control components if not applicable.